Chief Instructor of The College of Chinese Martial Arts

-Paul Brecher began training in the martial arts at the age of ten in 1977 and has been teaching Chinese Internal Martial Arts in London since 1988.
+Paul began training martial arts at the age of ten in 1977 and began teaching Chinese Martial Arts at the age of 21.

 Paul with Tan Choo Seng in Singapore in 1988